 For 3 days prior to the actual day of cleansing, take 45 drops of phosphoric acid 2 times a day in a small glass of purified water, followed by 6-8 ozs. of water to clear the vinegar-y taste of the acid.
 If you are allowed fruit juice in your diet you may use organic unfiltered apple juice instead of water.
 Phosphoric acid and, to a certain extent, the apple juice work to soften stones and facilitate their passage.
 By the way, the number of days and amount of phosphoric acid were what I was told to use; your actual number of days, amount of drops, and frequency of dosage should be confirmed by kinesiology or as directed by your doctor or health care professional.
-I got my phosphoric acid when doing this cleanse directly from Dr. Wright, but Super Phos 30, is available through th Global Healing Center link on the Links page of Evolution Made Easier.
-GHC also carries liver cleanse kits.
+I got my phosphoric acid when doing this cleanse directly from Dr. Wright, but Super Phos 30, is available through Global Healing Center and other sources.

 On the actual day of the cleanse, eat lightly at breakfast and lunch, avoiding fats, protein, and dairy.
 This leaves your food choices to whole grains, fruit and vegetables, unless your diet is normally grain and fruit restricted, which would leave just vegetables.
 Eliminate any non-essential medications and nutritional supplements the day of cleansing.

 The timing of the various steps that follow is specific and designed to work with the body’s internal rhythm, so follow it as closely as possible: